Maine House of Representatives: Independents and other parties

 Due to the independent political tradition in the state, the Maine House of Representatives has been an entry ground for several of the state's prominent Independent politicians.
 From 2002 to 2006, Representative John Eder of Portland (District 118), belonging to the Maine Green Independent Party, served in the Legislature, the highest elected Green politician in U.S. politics at that time.
 Eder secured recognition as a one-member Green Party caucus in the House, receiving a dedicated staff person, which is unusual for individual legislators in the Maine House.
 In the 2006 elections, Eder lost his seat to a Democratic challenger.
+Having moved to Waterboro, Eder returned to the House in 2024 as a Republican.

-On September 21, 2017, Ralph Chapman, previously registered as an independent, switched his registration to the Maine Green Independent Party, the first time in over a decade that the Maine Green Independent Party was represented at the state level.
+On September 21, 2017, Ralph Chapman, previously registered as an Independent, switched his registration to the Maine Green Independent Party, the first time in over a decade that the Maine Green Independent Party was represented at the state level.

+There have been at least two independent members of the Maine House of Representatives continuously since the 126th legislature, elected in 2012.
+The current independent representatives are William Pluecker of Warren, Sharon Frost of Belgrade, and Ed Crockett of Portland.
+Crockett was elected as a Democrat, but became an independent in August 2025 ahead of a campaign for governor, while Pluecker and Frost were elected as independents.

 Officers

 Members of the Maine House of Representatives

 Districts are currently numbered starting with 1 from north to south.
 This is often reversed after each decennial redistricting, and it was reversed in the redistricting which occurred in 2021 and which went into effect beginning with the 2022 primary and general elections.
 The previous district lines, which were drawn in 2013 and were first used in the 2014 primary and general elections, were only in effect for 8 years rather than the usual 10 as Maine adjusted its legislative redistricting cycle to conform with most other states.